riserobotics/rise-docker-docs-container/README.md

 # Documentation Docker Container!

-For a convienient process of writing RISE documentation on gitlab pages using Hugo, all bundeled into a docker image!
+This repository contains the source code of a docker image that can be used to do convienient documentation of all RISE documentation repositories.